R4v3e/TxTGameEngine/README.md

 program was made for training.<br/>
 It allows to create Simple Basic txt game with choices without coding.<br/>
 GUI Editor will be added in the future.<br/>
-Compiled on JRE11.
+Compiled in Eclipse with JRE11.
 May not work in old Java Versions.<br/>